 Today, the Puma line continues to form the heart of the tractor line built at St Valentin, Austria, and ranges from the standard specification Puma 150 with ActiveDrive 4 four-speed powershift transmission to the flagship Puma 240 CVX.
 Home to the Case IH European headquarters, the St Valentin plant relies on the passion and expertise of its engineers and production workers, plus its state-of-the-art assembly lines, to produce tractors of the highest quality built to exacting levels of precision.
 Every Case IH Puma carries the flag for Austrian engineering and manufacturing excellence.
-If you haven't yet tried one on your farm, Case IH has a decade of development behind them that will help prove to you how good these machines are.
+If you haven't yet tried one on your farm, Case IH has a decade of development behind tractors equipped with it to be set to them that will help prove to you how good these machines are.